FILLING MATERIALS

 HERE |

-When in practice, as used this as an alternative for Amalgam fillings on the posterior teeth, it worked extremely well and was the best material I used as you very rarely came across secondary caries, and you didn't need mechanical retention for it.
+While in practice, as I used this as an alternative for Amalgam fillings on the posterior teeth, it worked exceptionally well and was the best material I used as you rarely came across secondary caries, and you didn't need mechanical retention for it.
+In later years, I removed the GI with ultrasonics, smoothed rough edges, and scanned then milled an onlay, inlay-type Volkscrown.
 MID